 Macquarie University Centre for Analytical Biotechnology

-Macquarie University Centre for Analytical Biotechnology (MUCAB) provides a unique and active focus for interdisciplinary research between the Departments of Chemistry and Biological Sciences at Macquarie University.
+Macquarie University Centre for Analytical Biotechnology (MUCAB) provides a unique and active focus for interdisciplinary research between the Departments of Molecular Sciences at Macquarie University.
 The Centre manages substantial instrumentation resources appropriate for the contemporary study of biomolecules and natural products, and has lead to Macquarie University being recognised nationally as a centre of excellence for biomolecular analysis.
 MUCAB users include academic staff, honours students, postgraduate students, and Research Fellows.

 MUCAB is not a service facility, but does provide training in the use of instrumentation.
 The centre also provides access to bioanalytical instrumentation for interdisciplinary research in the chemical and biomolecular sciences within the Department.